The most common cause of scope creep isn’t bad planning. It’s the wrong people in the room.

 1. Define the Project Scope—And Make It Measurable

 A clearly documented project scope is critical—but even more important is making sure it’s measurable.
-Instead of vague goals like “Improve system performance,” try:
+Instead of vague goals like “Improve system performance,” write it with a number attached:

 When success is measurable, it’s easier to track progress, manage expectations, and flag out-of-scope requests before they become problems.